DTN-MTP/DTChat_bp-socket_testing/README.md

 ## Test Scenarios

 Each test scenario demonstrates bidirectional communication between nodes using DTChat GUI applications.
+The tests are built to add artificial delays in order to test the Predicted Bundle Arrival Time calculation with A-SABR (initialized with the hostrc contact plans).

 ### Main Scenario : ION(DTChat) ↔ IPN30(DTChat)
 Launch DTChat on both nodes to send and receive messages bidirectionally via DTChat GUI